osama22711/Books/Head_First_Design_patterns/README.md

 * <span style="color: yellow">The Template Method Pattern</span>: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 * <span style="color: yellow">The Iterator Pattern</span>: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 * <span style="color: yellow">The Composite Pattern</span>: Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
+* <span style="color: yellow">The State Pattern</span>: Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 ## Bullet points
 1. * Knowing the OO basics does not make you a good OO designer.